innolitics/rdm/rdm/base/software_plan.md

 **Input:** Software requirements

-After the initial set of requirements have been gathered, develop an initial software system architecture and document it in the software design specification (or SDS){% if system.auditor_notes %} [62304:5.3.1]{% endif %}.
-The SDS should describe how the software system is divided into software items, and whether these software items are further divided, and so on until the software items are divided no further{% if system.auditor_notes %} [62304:5.4.1]{% endif %}.
+Develop an initial software system architecture and document it in the software design specification (or SDS){% if system.auditor_notes %} [62304:5.3.1]{% endif %}.
+The SDS should describe how the software system is divided into a hierarchy of software items{% if system.auditor_notes %} [62304:5.4.1]{% endif %}.
 Software units are often thought of as being a single function or module, but this is not always appropriate.

 {# TODO add discussion about documenting the flow of data #}
 Show the software and hardware interfaces between the software items and external software components{% if system.auditor_notes %} [62304:5.3.2]{% endif %}.
 Prefer block diagrams and flow charts to textual descriptions, and include these diagrams in the SDS.
 Indicate which software items are SOUP.